SERVICE-DECLARATION-PROTOCOL

 Service Parameters

-The service parameters structure defines the parameters necessary for handling interaction between the protocol and services.
-Each service type MUST be mapped to the following parameters:
+The service parameters structure defines the parameters set necessary for correctly handling interaction between the protocol and services.
+Each of the service types defined above must be mapped to a set of the following parameters:

-• session_length: The session length expressed as the number of blocks.
-Sessions are counted from block timestamp.
+• session_length defines the session length expressed as the number of blocks; the sessions are counted from block timestamp.

-• lock_period: The minimum time (as a number of sessions) during which the declaration cannot be withdrawn.
-This time MUST include the period necessary for finalizing the declaration and provision of a service for at least a single session.
-It can be expressed as blocks by multiplying by session_length.
+• lock_period defines the minimum time (as a number of sessions) during which the declaration cannot be withdrawn, this time must include the period necessary for finalizing the declaration (which might be implicit) and provision of a service for at least a single session; it can be expressed as the number of blocks by multiplying its value by the session_length.

-• inactivity_period: The maximum time (as a number of sessions) during which an activation message MUST be sent; otherwise, the declaration is considered inactive.
-It can be expressed as blocks by multiplying by session_length.
+• inactivity_period defines the maximum time (as a number of sessions) during which an activation message must be sent; otherwise, the declaration is considered inactive; it can be expressed as the number of blocks by multiplying its value by the session_length.

-• retention_period: The time (as a number of sessions) after which the declaration can be safely deleted by the Garbage Collection mechanism.
-It can be expressed as blocks by multiplying by session_length.
+• retention_period defines the time (as a number of sessions) after which the declaration can be safely deleted by the Garbage Collection mechanism; it can be expressed as the number of blocks by multiplying its value by the session_length.

-• timestamp: The block number at which the parameter was set.
+• timestamp defines the block height at which the parameter was set; its uint64.

 class ServiceParameters: